 sea salt & freshly ground black pepper

-240ml (1 cup) of yogurt or coconut yogurt
+240ml (1 cup) of yogurt or dairy free yogurt

 1 tblsp grated carrot